ipfabric/docs/docs/releases/release_notes/previous_releases/nimpee_v2.md

 - Juniper ISIS - added support for any other level than 1 or 2
 - Juniper Loopback interfaces lo0.16384, lo0.16385, lo0.32768 are
   internal auxiliary loopbacks and are not included in discovery.
-- Fortinet Fortigate - improved version detection for devices running with FortiOS6
+- Fortinet FortiGate - improved version detection for devices running with FortiOS6
-- Fortinet Fortigate - improved prompt detection in case that prompt ends with $
+- Fortinet FortiGate - improved prompt detection in case that prompt ends with $
 - Cisco IOS/XE/XR - Updated next-hop evaluation for CEF/MPLS records
 - Cisco SG300 - Added support for different show version output